mcshaz/SimPlanner/README.md

 - [ ] Print format of course roles page &/or use migradoc to allow user to edit RTF file
 - [ ] Check availability of manequins in course roles
 - [ ] Check previous scenario & resource exposure for participants in course roles
-- [ ] enable sign in with social media beyond facebook
+- [ ] enable sign in with other social media (more than just facebook)
 - [ ] reset facebook clientId key
 - [ ] Course participant/faculty notification chron & method (email/text)